kevinjosethomas/knowledgebase/content/Learning/Artificial Intelligence/Cosine Similarity Loss.md

 ---
 date: '2025-01-17'
 ---
 Cosine similarity is used to determine how similar two vectors in an embedding space are based on the angle between them.
-Its used in tasks like text similarity, recommendation systems, and metric learning.
+Its used in tasks like text similarity, recommendation systems, and metric learning. [[Euclidean Distance]] is another measure of similarity within an [[Embeddings|embedding]] space.

 Cosine similarity **loss** essentially aims to minimize the cosine similarity between vectors when they are dissimilar, and maximizes when they are similar.
 It is implemented in [[Contrastive Loss]].